-The Thule Parkway 956 is a hitch mount rack that utilizes two horizontal supports to hold bikes by the top tube, in a similar manner to other hitch and trunk mount racks we tested like the Thule Apex Swing 4-Bike.
+The Thule Parkway is a hitch mount rack that utilizes two horizontal supports to hold bikes by the top tube, in a similar manner to other hitch and trunk mount racks we tested like the Thule Apex Swing 4-Bike.
 A tilt-down feature allows access to the rear of the vehicle when not loaded with bikes.
-Best suited to road bikes and other bikes with traditional front triangle shapes, the Parkway is an affordable hitch mount option.
+It is best suited to road bikes and other bikes with traditional front triangle shapes and less frequent bike rack users.
+The Parkway is an affordable hitch mount option.

 Thule Parkway 4-Bike Review

 Compare prices at 2 resellers Pros: Low loading height, does not require front wheel removal

 Cons: Direct contact with bike frame, bike-to-bike contact can cause damage, blocks access to rear compartments of vehicle, can only be lowered with bikes removed, no security features